tilezen/vector-datasource/docs/layers.md

 * LineString, MultiLineString
 * Polygon, MultiPolygon

-In Tangram, Mapzen's GL graphics library, the keyword `$geometry` matches the feature's geometry type, for cases when a FeatureCollection includes more than one type of kind of geometry.
+In Tangram, Mapzen's GL graphics library, the keyword `$geometry` matches the feature's geometry type, for cases when a FeatureCollection includes more than one type of geometry.
 Valid geometry types are:

 * `point`: matches Point, MultiPoint
 * `line`: matches LineString, MultiLineString